Skip to main content 7nolikov | Dmitrii Novikov

 Conclusion

-Money in the world is not equally distributed, with financial institutions and businesses holding the largest shares.
-The United States remains a central hub for global finances, while households and governments play critical roles.
-Understanding these dynamics helps policymakers, businesses, and individuals make informed decisions about wealth and investments.
+Money in the world is not equally distributed, with financial institutions and big corporations holding the largest shares.
+The United States remains a central hub for global finances.
+Understanding these dynamics helps individuals make informed decisions about wealth and investments.